 Parents' Ultimate Guide to Sarahah

-With so many social networks to keep track of, it's not surprising if you haven't heard of an app called Sarahah, which has millions of users, a teen fanbase, and raises concerns about cyberbullying.
+With so many social networks to keep track of, it's not surprising if you haven't heard of Sarahah, which raises serious concerns about cyberbullying.
 So what is Sarahah exactly?

-Sarahah is a free social media app that lets you receive comments from friends and strangers anonymously.
+Sarahah lets you receive comments from friends and strangers anonymously.
 You can also comment on friends' and strangers' profiles without them knowing it's you.
 The app's name means "honesty," roughly, in Arabic, and was supposedly designed to allow employees to share feedback with each other anonymously.
-With a way to connect the app to Snapchat, teens have taken to the platform, and it now has millions of users and has risen to the top of the App Store in several countries.
-(EDIT: As of March 2018, the Sarahah app has been removed from the iTunes and Google Play Store.)

 Read Common Sense Media's full review of Sarahah, and help your kids use it safely -- if at all -- with answers to parents' most frequently asked questions below.